 GROWING TOLERANCE, BUT LIMITED EMBRACE

 LGBTQ Americans appear to recognize this shift.
-In a 2013 survey, 92% of adults identifying as LGBT said society had become more accepting of them in the previous decade.6
+In a 2013 survey, 92% of adults identifying as LGBT said society had become more accepting of them in the previous decade.7

-Here is Paula England’s description of the experience of a typical gay American7:
+Here is Paula England’s description of the experience of a typical gay American8:

 “To understand what it means to be a member of a sexual minority group, consider the situation of a hypothetical 17-year-old name Tom, who has just recently begun to identify himself as gay….
 Tom listens to rock music, and most of the songs are about sex or romance between men and women.
 The plots of most television shows or movies feature romances or sexual escapades between men and women.
 In his high school, bias against gays abounds.
 His male friends frequently insult each other with the term no one wants to be called (‘fag’), and another common put-down is ‘You’re so gay!’
 Tom was never on the receiving end of these insults, and he doesn’t want to be either; that’s one reason he doesn’t want to tell people at his high school that he is gay.
 He also hears friends say “no Homo’ jokingly when they are touching each other.
 At his family’s church, nothing is said pro or con about homosexuality, but his friend who belongs to a more conservative church says that, at his church, the preacher talks about the evils of being gay from the pulpit.
 Tom reads that same-sex marriage is now legal in the United States, but the only weddings he or his parents have been to involve a man marrying a woman.
 He has never met a married couple consisting of two men.
 He certainly can’t imagine gaining popularity and figures he might invite ridicule if he asks a boy to his senior prom.
 It is little wonder that Tom gets the impression that his same-sex attractions are something to hide.
 His experience is typical of young people growing up gay, lesbian, or bisexual.

 “But some members of the LGBTQ community experience even worse things.
 Those who show affection for someone of the same sex are often ridiculed by youth peer groups, regardless of whether they appear masculine or feminine.
-Some employers refuse to hire those they think are gay or fire people upon discovering it.
-Such discrimination, even if completely open, does not violate any federal law; discrimination in employment based on race, religion, sex, or national origin is illegal, but discrimination based on sexual orientation is not prohibited by U.S. federal law.
-In renting or selling housing, it is illegal to discriminate based on race according to federal law, but there is no protection if someone won’t rent to gay people.”
+Some employers refuse to hire those they think are gay or fire people upon discovering it.”

 Given the still very limited embrace by their fellow Americans, it’s not surprising that many LGBTQs hide their sexual preference and/or gender identity.
-For instance, as of 2013 only 56% of LGBT adults said they had told their mother about their sexual orientation, and just 39% had told their father.9
+A steadily growing share have been “coming out.”
+We can tell this in part by the fact that about 75% of Americans say they have a friend or relative or coworker who has told them they are gay or lesbian, up from 25% in the mid-1980s, as figure 10 indicates.
+Even so, as of 2013 only 56% of LGBT adults said they had told their mother about their sexual orientation, and just 39% had told their father.10

-Figure 7 shows that only 18% of LGBT adults say they are very happy, compared to 30% of all adults.
+Only 18% of LGBT adults say they are very happy, compared to 30% of all adults, as figure 11 shows.